 It’s worth noting that tools such as the Elite Dangerous Trading Guide have sprung up now that may be of help to players in planning their trade routes.
 For players just starting this could be a useful guide when trading in the more populated areas of the galaxy.

 An alternative to moving goods around is to dig them up yourself.
-Equip your ship with a mining laser, refinery and enough cargo space and that gives you the basics for digging up materials from asteroids and planet rings.
+Equip your ship with a mining laser, refinery plus plenty of cargo space and that gives you the basics for digging up materials from asteroids and planet rings.
 Collection and prospecting limpets (ie. drones) can improve the process but if you’re starting small they aren’t necessary.
 Useful thing about mining is you can practically go anywhere to get what you need.
 A good reference for mining can be found here.

 As you get successful through these you’ll also run the risk of pirates who see your ship with its hefty cargo as a very appealing target.
 So make sure to quip your ship with the means for fight or flight.